The 5 Most Effective Ways to Pick Your Priorities for the Week

-I wrote more about how you can systematically eliminate, optimize, automate and outsource the unimportant work here.
+I wrote an article about how you can systematically eliminate, optimize, automate, and outsource the unimportant work.

 Your to-do list is full of goal-related tasks?
 Great!
 Rate your tasks according to the impact they have on achieving your goal.
 Your high-priority tasks are the ones with the highest (potential) impact.

 In my work as a business coach, I also like to call these tasks your “strategic bets”.
-If your goal is to increase your revenue by 10%, don’t run around trying 1000 different things, instead, carefully pick the 3 strategies with the highest potential impact and execute them well.
+If your goal is to increase your revenue by 10%, don’t run around trying a thousand different things—instead, carefully pick the three strategies with the highest potential impact and execute them well.
 Only switch strategies when you have enough data to prove the others don’t work.

 This one takes some practice, as it usually requires coming up with a priority that is not already on your list.
-Screen your task list for long, inefficient and tedious tasks and think of a way to eliminate them, make them faster or easier.
+Screen your task list for long, inefficient, and tedious tasks and think of a way to eliminate them, make them faster, or make them easier.

-Here is an easy example: You are a business owner spending 1hr a day replying to customer service emails.
-Investing time in hiring a good customer service rep will free up 1hr of your day in the long-run.
-The irony though is that you might feel that you don’t have time for hiring…don’t fall into this urgent vs. important trap (see 2).
+Here is an easy example: You are a business owner spending one hour a day replying to customer service emails.
+Investing time in hiring a good customer service rep will free up one hour of your day in the long-run.

 It makes you anxious.
 You are dreading it.
 You feel overwhelmed.
-Which is why you have probably put it off for a few days, weeks or months even.
+Which is why you have probably put it off for a few days, weeks, or even months.
 Now this task is exactly what you should be doing.

 Achieving your goals is not meant to be easy.
-So doing things that make you uncomfortable and scare the sh*t out of you is a great indicator you are on the right path!
+So doing things that make you uncomfortable and scare the shit out of you is a great indicator you are on the right path!

 How you spend your time and energy this week should be a representation of your priorities.
 Choose them intentionally by focusing on important goal-related tasks that make other things easier and yourself a little uncomfortable.